Michigan Reckless Driving

 With the average insurance rates in Michigan factored in, you’ll be looking at an annual cost upwards of $9,369.
 Not only is that detrimental to your wallet on its own, but it can be unmanageable when it’s combined with the costs of your conviction.

 The best way to avoid astronomical insurance rates is to practice safe driving habits and err on the side of caution.
-If you’ve already committed the reckless driving defense, your insurance company may go easier on you when you complete a Michigan BDIC.
+If you’ve already committed the reckless driving defense, using a comparison app, like

 Jerry